 One note on the mechanism: the benefit of any cleansing ritual extends beyond the stone itself.
 Research published in Clinical Psychology Review (Khoury et al., 2013) found that mindfulness-based practices produced measurable improvements in cognitive focus and emotional regulation across 209 studies — and the intentional, attentive quality of a cleansing ritual is itself a mindfulness practice.
 Regular cleansing keeps your relationship with the stone active and deliberate, which matters as much as any energetic reset.

-Citrine Crystal Combinations: What to Pair It With
+Crystal Combinations: What to Pair Citrine With

 Citrine works well as a standalone stone, but pairing it thoughtfully with other crystals can direct its solar energy toward more specific outcomes.
 Three combinations consistently produce distinct results for practitioners.